-Part of our work with children is to teach and inform them of what they can do if they feel unsafe, threatened or upset by the behaviour of adults or other children.
-We will listen to and act on any concerns children or their parents/carers raise with us.
 We are committed to protecting children from harm.
 'Harm', as used in this policy, includes any and all of the following types of abuse or neglect of children and young people: physical; sexual; emotional/psychological; racial/cultural or spiritual/religious.
-(See Appendix 2)